awecode/pdf-summarizer/README.md

 | NUXT_SYSTEM_PROMPT | System prompt for the AI model | 'You are a helpful assistant that summarizes a text.
 Respond with the summary in around 100 words only and nothing else.' |

+Notes:
-Note: NUXT_CF_ACCOUNT_ID and NUXT_CF_API_TOKEN are required when AI binding is not available.
+- NUXT_CF_ACCOUNT_ID and NUXT_CF_API_TOKEN are required when AI binding is not available.
 In a Cloudflare environment, you can use binding instead of these tokens.
+- The summary may be empty if the uploaded file exceeds the model's input length.
+If the summary is empty, reduce the input context length from settings and try again.

 ## Technology Credits